 Ingredients: 2 liters of ginger ale, 26 ounces pineapple juice and 32 ounces white grape juice.
 (Alternatively — for a little more zing — use Cherry 7-Up in place of ginger ale.)

 How it’s made: Mix chilled ingredients together in a large punch bowl.
-Serves 12-15.
+Serves 12 to 15.
 Source: Sensibly Sara.

 5. The Rehydrator